 What to expect

-- During your visit, you will meet with a senior veterinary student, a registered veterinary technologist (RVT) and a supervising veterinarian.
+- During your visit, you will meet with a senior veterinary student and/or a registered veterinary technologist (RVT) and a supervising veterinarian.

 - Our team of qualified professionals will address your concerns and questions.
 Vaccinations, deworming and diagnostic testing will be recommended as appropriate for each pet.